-21.12 At least one person conducting any interview for any post at the College will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures.
+- 21.12 At least one person conducting any interview for any post at the College will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures. - 21.13 The College reserves the right to carry out online searches on shortlisted candidates.
+Any concerns or irregularities are explored at interview.